-Grey’s Anatomy Recap: It’s So Hard to Say Good-Bye
+Grey’s Anatomy Recap: It’s So Hard to Say Good-bye

 Grey’s Anatomy

 After 14 seasons, a true Grey’s Anatomy fan should know to never say never.
-People get electrocuted, McDreamies die, there are full on musical episodes – anything can, and often does, happen.
+People get electrocuted, McDreamies die, there are full-on musical episodes — anything can, and often does, happen.
 Even, for instance, suddenly caring a great deal for a couple that you were previously ambivalent toward.

 Here’s the situation: One Mr. Agent Fields from Immigration and Customs Enforcement arrives at Grey Sloan looking for Sam Bello.

 Bello is a Dreamer.
-She and her family came to the United States from El Salvador when Sam was one and she currently has a valid DACA status.
+She and her family came to the United States from El Salvador when Sam was 1 and she currently has a valid DACA status.
 The only way she could get deported is if she breaks the law, which she never, ever, ever does.
 Still, her first instinct is to run.
 Something similar happened to a friend of hers: ICE showed up just wanting to look at her papers and two days later she was in Mexico.
-It’s all very sad, made more so by the fact that just minutes ago we saw Bello stroll into the hospital hand-in-hand with DeLuca, the two in such a good place, figuring out where they were going to live.
+It’s all very sad, made more so by the fact that just minutes ago we saw Bello stroll into the hospital hand in hand with DeLuca, the two in such a good place, figuring out where they were going to live.
 Bello is new around here, but she should know that at Grey Sloan, the moment things are great and you are hopeful for the future, something will come along and rock you to your core.

 Bailey takes Agent Fields to her office, and tells him that Bello is in the middle of a surgery.
 Agent Fields will wait.
 But if anyone can handle a stubborn ICE agent, it is our dear Bailey.
 She does more than stall — she ends up saving the guy’s life.